fx-bricks/pfx-brick-dev/doc/ICD/src/PFxBrickICD-v3.md

 The `SOUND_FILE_ID` is the file ID of a sound file stored in the PFx Brick file system.

+\pagebreak
 ### Sound F/X Notes

 #### Indexed Motor/Engine Sounds (SOUNDFX_PLAY_IDX_MOTOR)

 One of the more sophisticated sound playback behaviours for the PFx Brick is the automatic playback of sound files to simulate engines, motors, prime-movers, etc.  This requires specially prepared sound files which can be reliably looped and/or sequentially played without gaps and acoustically transition smoothly.
+The playback of sound files is automatically scheduled by the PFx Brick depending on the motor speed.
+A summary of this playback sound schedule can be found in the diagram below.

+ \includegraphics[width=16cm]{./SoundLoopSchedule.png}

+\pagebreak

 A motor sound will typically have different acoustic properties depending on the speed or load of the motor.
 For example, as a motor increases or decrease speed or rpm, its pitch will increase/decrease proportionally to its speed.
 In order to simulate the sound of the motor, the PFx Brick can loop up to 8 different sound file loops representing the sound of the motor at each speed or power level called "notches".
 In the PFx Brick configuration, the number of power notches can be specified as well as the speed level between each notch.
 Details of this configuration can be found in the `PFX_CMD_SET_CONFIG` section.